suy-og10/Attendify/README.md

-# AMS - Attendance Management System
+# Attendify - Mark your presence effectively

 A face dataset collection system for building an attendance management system using computer vision.